JetBrains-Research/gorshochek/README.md

       -DCMAKE_CXX_COMPILER=/usr/bin/c++
       -DCMAKE_C_COMPILER=path-to-gorshochek/build/clang+llvm-9/bin/clang
       -DCMAKE_CXX_COMPILER=path-to-gorshochek/build/clang+llvm-9/bin/clang++ ..
-# It is essential to full specify path-to-gorshochek
+# It is essential to specify the full path to gorshochek
 cmake --build .
 ```
 4. Run the tool with the needed configuration on C++ files
 ```(bash)
-# You can specify as meny files as you need
+# You can specify as many files as you need
 ./build/gorshochek config file1.cpp file2.cpp
 ```
 Config should be `.yaml` file having the following structure: